Nausea and vomiting can be common during pregnancy. Most people call it 'morning sickness'.

-Nausea and vomiting during pregnancy are often called morning sickness.
-This is caused by hormonal changes in your body.
-Feeling sick or vomiting can happen at any time of the day or night, and some women find it lasts all day.
+But feeling sick or vomiting can happen at any time of the day or night.
+Some women find it lasts all day.

 You're more likely to have severe morning sickness if you: